Advance care planning

 Thinking about

 The first step in advance care planning is thinking about what matters to you and what you would like for your future health care.
-This can include things like:
+This can include things such as:

-• Your values, beliefs, priorities, worries, what helps you through tough times, and what abilities are important to you and how much your whanau know about what is important to you.
+• your values, beliefs, priorities, worries, what helps you through tough times, and what abilities are so important to you that you can't imagine living without them.

 • Treatments that you would or would not want and what you want your care to focus upon.

-• How you would want to be involved in your treatment decisions.
+• Who you would want to be involved in decision about your health if you were too unwell to be part of the discussion.

 Talking about